 Perhaps arguably the most powerful continual professional development model in mathematics educator education.
 Many schools and networks are adopting this one hundred years Japanese practice, however this is still in its infancy and will take many years to develop a consistent recognisable local and national model of practice.

-If you’re interested in learning more about Maths Hubs in your area, why not visit our website or sign up to our mailing list?
+If you’re interested in learning more about Maths Hubs, finding your local Maths Hub and learning what they are currently doing, visit the Maths Hubs section on the NCETM's website or subscribe to the Maths Hubs newsletter?
 By joining this growing community you’ll gain access to invaluable resources and information and an increasing network of passionate maths educators.